lazarkulasevic/lazarkulasevic.github.io/docs/blog/generating-css-utility-classes-using-sass.md

 );
 ```

 Second, they have to be included in the (grand)parent loop because of the cascade rule (mobile-first web design).
-We are dictating the generation of utility classes to increase `min-width` from top to bottom.
+We are dictating the generation of utility classes to increase `min-width` from top to bottom and we want them to be grouped together by breakpoint.

+### End Result

+Fully functioning utility class generator.

 ```scss
 // _spacing.scss